 Training Montage: Scout goes through one, coached by Spy, to work on his dating skills.
 Spy thinks he's a failure, though.

 Your Days Are Numbered: It turns out that all those years of using teleporters have given the team tumors, as exemplified in bread, which will kill the team in three days.
 Except not.
-It turns out that they're not only completely fine, but the "tumors" are actually a mutation that only works on bread, bringing it to life as a murderous creature.
+It turns out that they're not only completely fine, but the "tumors" are actually a mutation-based life form that only works on bread and other wheat foods, bringing it to life as a murderous creature.

 The "Meet The Team" videos